mw4ccBarry/mw4ccBarry.github.io/_posts/2020-05-15-Product-Analytics-Related.md

 - How to do customer segmentation?
 - How to launch a product?
 - How to add a featue?
-- What is the root cause of the drop in a metric?
+- What is the root cause of the sudden dramatic change in the metric?
 - How do you measure the success of a product?
 - How to prioritize the features for the product development?
 - How to evaluate the user acquisition with cost and retention?